 Halfway coffee

 They serve coffee in some of the prettiest cups you’ll find in town.
-This small shop is tucked away on a very picturesque street with antiquities, so you might get the chance to buy these pretty cups for home.
+This small shop is tucked away on a picturesque street with antiquities so that you might buy these cute cups for your home.

-Climb the stairs from the MTR station, get lost between colorful tea sets, precious jade pieces, and whatnot, and stop here for a coffee and a picture.
+Climb the stairs from the MTR station, get lost among colorful tea sets, precious jade pieces, and other such items, and stop here for a coffee and a picture.

-The coffee shop was always filled with people no matter when I passed by it, thus I still haven’t managed to try the coffee itself.
+The coffee shop was always filled with people, no matter when I passed.

 Bluebird Coffee

-A really tiny coffee place in a very authentic Hong Kong area.
-Even though it’s on the island, and very close to Kennedy Town where many expats choose to stay, the Sai Ying Pun area is packed with small shops with traditional fish produce.
+This is a tiny coffee place in a very authentic Hong Kong area.
+Even though it’s on the island and very close to Kennedy Town, where many expats choose to stay, the Sai Ying Pun area is packed with small shops selling traditional fish products.

-The coffee place is really small, but it has a lovely design, from the outside to the inside.
+Although the coffee place is small, it has a lovely design, from the outside to the inside.

-Coffee didn’t disappoint either and it was worth taking the trip to the area.
-It is really close to the tram stop, and once we finished our coffee we wandered around looking for cats.
+Coffee didn’t disappoint either, and it was worth the trip.
+It was close to the tram stop, and once we finished our coffee, we wandered around looking for cats.
 That’s because all the shops around here have at least one cat.

 Ralph’s Coffee

-It has that cool vibe, but also that smell of true freshly roasted Italian coffee.
-Such a lovely mix!
+It has that relaxed vibe but smells like authentic, freshly roasted Italian coffee.
+What a lovely mix!

-And if you’re wondering, yes it is linked to the famous fashion brand Ralph Lauren.
-You’ll actually find it right next to its shop in Harbor City Mall, but there’s one also in Landmark.
+If you’re wondering, it is linked to the famous fashion brand Ralph Lauren.
+You’ll find it next to its shop in Harbor City Mall, but there’s one in Landmark.

 Habitu

-With 5 locations in town and such a pretty and girly design, Habitu also serves delicious food and great coffee.
+With five locations in town and a pretty, girly design, Habitu also serves delicious food and great coffee.

-I’ve noticed the place in Hysan Place while I was wasting time in my favorite bookstore, and I said to myself that I really need to try this place.
-It was all pink and flowery, and only by looking at the menu online, I realized this was my kind of place.
+While exploring my favorite bookstore, I noticed the place in Hysan Place and told myself I needed to try it.
+It was all pink and flowery, and only by looking at the menu online did I realize this was my kind of place.

-I really like the flat white here but they also have various signature coffee options like the Caffe Acai Rosa or the Caffe Brulle.
+I like the flat white here, but they also have signature coffee options like the Caffe Acai Rosa or the Caffe Brulle.

-A great place for lunch since they also have set menus, but also somewhere you will want to go for a coffee and a picture.
+It is an excellent place for lunch since they also have set menus, but it is also somewhere you will want to go for a coffee and a picture.

 Coffee of the day

-We didn’t find any lantern shops, but we did find this small coffee place with one of the best coffee I’ve had so far in Hong Kong.
+We didn’t find any lantern shops, but we did find this small coffee place with one of the best coffees I’ve had so far in Hong Kong.

-And if you’re lucky you might find the cat from the neighboring shop roaming around the coffee place.
+It is a tiny shop with a simple design, offering many picture opportunities.
+And if you’re lucky, you might find the cat from the neighboring shop roaming around the coffee place.

 Address: Tai Nan Street in Sham Shui Po